-Although English common law did not allow the crown to seize taxpayers' land for delinquent taxes, 535 the government could acquire that power by statute.
-And indeed, Congress in the Lay and Collect Act of 1798 required the federal collectors, in the event that the tax on real estate remained unpaid for one year and could not be collected through distress of goods, "to sell at public sale ... either the dwelling house, or so much of the tract of land, (as the case may be) as many be necessary to satisfy the taxes due thereon."536 The Act made no reference to any judicial process prior to the sale.
-In a case before the federal circuit court for Tennessee in 1813, involving the validity of a title acquired by a sale to enforce the 1798 federal direct tax, the judge referred to a direct-tax enforcement sale as "a proceeding by which a man's property is to be taken from him without the interference of a court."537 Even if we assume that the Lay and Collect Act was somehow understood to require federal officials to follow whatever process was required for tax-enforcement sales by the state in which the land was located, there would often still be no prior judicial process.
+Although English common law did not allow the crown to seize taxpayers' land for delinquent taxes, 613 the government could acquire that power by statute.
+And indeed, Congress in the Lay and Collect Act of 1798 required the federal collectors, in the event that the tax on real estate remained unpaid for one year and could not be collected through distress of goods, "to sell at public sale . . . either the dwelling house, or so much of the tract of land, (as the case may be) as may be necessary to satisfy the taxes due thereon."614 The Act made no reference to any judicial process prior to the sale.
+In a case before the federal circuit court for Tennessee in 1813, involving the validity of a title acquired by a sale to enforce the 1798 federal direct tax, the judge referred to a direct-tax enforcement sale as "a proceeding by which a man's property is to be taken from him without the interference of a court."615 Even if we assume that the Lay and Collect Act was somehow understood to require federal officials to follow whatever process was required for tax-enforcement sales by the state in which the land was located, there would often still be no prior judicial process.
 In the early republic, it was common if not universal for state law to allow officials to sell land to enforce taxes without prior judicial authorization, or through a summary, ex parte process.
-This is confirmed by judicial opinions from multiple states during the early republic, or looking back on the early republic.538 It is also confirmed by what appears to be the earliest treatise on tax sales of land, a 750-page tome published by Chicago lawyer Robert S. Blackwell in 1855.
-Blackwell argued vociferously that the Constitution should be read to require full judicial process prior to any tax sale, yet he had no cases to cite in favor of his reading of the Constitution, and he acknowledged contrary cases that invoked the "immemorial
+This is confirmed by judicial opinions from multiple states during the early republic, or looking back on the early republic.
+616 It